 I was born In Italy and grew up in Europe.
 Yet Asia is the land of my awakening.

 In 2015 I was in Borobudur, Indonesia, where I first met the dharma, the Buddhist teachings about the real nature of all things.
 That was the start of my awakening.
 I dived into Mindfulness meditation, first as a personal therapeutical practice, attending the MBSR protocol by Jon Kabat-Zinn, and nowadays as part of my spiritual practice on the Noble Eight-fold Path of Buddhism.

 I have followed trainings and retreats on Buddhist psychology and philosophy, emotional intelligence and neurosciences in Europe and Asia.
 In 2016, I had the privilege of attending the Mind and Life dialogue with His Holiness the XVI Dalai Lamain Brussels as well as the Empathy and Compassion in Society Conference organised by the Tenzin Gyatso Institute in Oslo.

 In February 2018 I graduated from the Advanced Master in Mindfulness Therapy and Neuroscience at the University La Sapienza of Rome, thus gaining the privilege to be a certified Mindfulness Instructor under the supervision of qualified trainers from the Italian CISM – Centro Italiano Studi Mindfulness and the University of San Diego, California.

 And the path continues to unfold as I step on it, with trust.

 “The two most important days in your life are the day you are born and the day you find out why.”

-I will be happy to help you grow enough to celebrate your second most important day in your life, too.
+I will be happy to help you grow enough to celebrate the second most important day in your life, too.
 Just like I did.
 We are all interconnected.
-Welcome on my path!
+My path is yours.